fufu930/clang-diff-formatter/README.md

 # Description

 This project utilizes Git and clang-format to apply formatting exclusively to a branch's diff.
+It's implemented for GitLab CI, but it can be adjusted for most CI tools.

 ## Known Issues